-Many of us pet owners have both cats and dogs, which means that we could be at “double the risk” of one day having a pet being diagnosed with this condition which is why it only makes sense to know a little bit about it… right?
+Leukodystrophy is a comparatively rare crossover disease affecting cats and dogs, so we wanted to take a few moments and discuss precisely what it is.
+After all, many of us pet owners have cats and dogs, which means that we could be at “double the risk” of one day having a pet diagnosed with this condition, which is why it only makes sense to know a little bit about it… right?

 And that’s where…

-There are treatments for the individual disorders which comprise Leukodystrophy, so your veterinarian will probably still be able to do at least something.
-That said however, if your dog has had this diagnosis, be prepared for some hefty bills.
+There are treatments for the disorders that comprise Leukodystrophy, so your veterinarian will probably still be able to do at least something.
+However, if your dog has had this diagnosis, be prepared for hefty bills.

-So, let’s take a closer look at this condition and see exactly what it is that we are dealing with.
+So, let’s look at this condition and what we are dealing with.

 This loss of myelin means…

-That the protective surface of the peripheral nerves can no longer sustain itself and it starts to degenerate.
-This autosomal recessive genetic trait will present clinical signs as a:
+The protective surface of the peripheral nerves can no longer sustain itself and starts to degenerate.
+This autosomal recessive genetic trait will present clinical signs as:

 - Loss of coordination,